Puthiya Thalaimurai

 Puthiya Thalaimurai is a Tamil magazine published from Chennai, India by New Generation Media.
 The group also has an English website, The Federal, a digital platform disseminating news, analysis and commentary.
 It seeks to look at India from the perspective of the states.

 History and profile

 Puthiya Thalaimurai was first published in October 2009.
 The magazine is published on a weekly basis.
 It mostly publishes articles about education and Tamil Nadu politics.

 The magazine awards the best performers in the teaching profession in Tamil Nadu with annual Asiriyar Awards since 2015.
 The awards are given to teachers who have shown excellence in the categories such as scientific awareness, rural service, girls' education, tribal development, innovation, motivation, language skill development and creativity.

-The English news website Federal has launched, state focused website talking about the issues related to the federal structure of the government.
-They have launched Telangana and Karnataka editions as of April, 2024.
+The English news website The Federal was launched as a state-focused website talking about the issues related to the federal structure of the government.
+Editions focused on Telangana and Karnataka were also launched as of April 2024.